University Hospitals Leads the Way in COVID-19 Clinical Trials

 Over the past several months of the COVID-19 pandemic, University Hospitals has quickly mobilized and positioned itself to secure and execute some of the first COVID-19 clinical trials in the world.

-“Our institution was one of the first in the U.S. to successfully expedite study start-up activities for two Phase 3 COVID-19 remdesivir trials, submitting the study to the our Institutional Review Board in less than two days and securing full board approval one day later,” says Grace McComsey, MD, FIDSA, Vice President of Research and Associate Chief Scientific Officer of University Hospital Health System and Director of the Clinical Research Center; Professor of Pediatrics, Case Western Reserve Univesity School of Medicine.
+“Our institution was one of the first in the U.S. to successfully expedite study start-up activities for two Phase 3 COVID-19 remdesivir trials, submitting the study to the our Institutional Review Board in less than two days and securing full board approval one day later,” says Grace McComsey, MD, FIDSA, Vice President of Research and Associate Chief Scientific Officer of University Hospitals Director of the Clinical Research Center, Division Chief, Pediatric Infectious Diseases, UH Rainbow Babies & Children's Hospital; and Professor of Pediatrics, Case Western Reserve University School of Medicine.

 For comparison, a study start-up process takes two to six months nationally.
 Within the first 12 hours of study activation, the first UH patient was enrolled, and 100 participants enrolled in the next few weeks.